 SUNY Cortland recognizes the overwhelming scientific evidence assembled by the U.S. Surgeon General, Centers for Disease Control, Environmental Protection Agency and World Health Organization, which demonstrates that tobacco is a profound agent of deadly diseases and is responsible for millions of deaths worldwide each year, both to tobacco users and non-users.
 Recognizing the hazards of smoking, in 1989 SUNY Cortland restricted smoking to certain designated areas on campus.
 Since then, additional studies have indicated that exposure to second-hand smoke is a significant risk for everyone.
 All forms of tobacco are now known to be harmful and highly addictive.
 SUNY Cortland cares deeply about the health of all its members and as an employer and an institution of higher education, the College is committed to providing a safe working, living and educational environment.
 Tobacco use is inconsistent with the campus culture of wellness.

-- Prepare students for increasingly tobacco-free workplaces
+- Preparing students for increasingly tobacco-free workplaces

-- Complement campus sustainability efforts
+- Complementing campus sustainability efforts

-- Create opportunities for institutional development
+- Creating opportunities for institutional development

-- Decrease tobacco use through social-norming
+- Decreasing tobacco use through social-norming